Broker Check

 Age

-Age is another factor that can impact your eligibility for long-term care insurance.
+Age is another factor that often disqualifies people from long-term care insurance.
 Typically, insurance providers are more likely to approve coverage for younger applicants in better health.
 As individuals age, the risk of developing health issues increases, making it more difficult to secure long-term care insurance.

 Existing Disabilities or Cognitive Impairments